robertoleonecicognani/Online-Reactable/README_CMRM.md

 <img align="left" src="readMeImages/MAE logo.png"  width="10%" style="margin-left:5px; margin-bottom:10px">
 The Online Reactable is the recreation of a reactable on a web page that allows the user to create & combine sound waves, filters and effects in real time in an intuitive way.<br><br>

 The regular mode of Reactable plays a melody founded by us and has been used for ACTaM final project.
-However when the user sets the Countus Firmus button, all the newly created oscillators starts playing a Countus firmus melody.
+However when the user sets the Cantus Firmus button, all the newly created oscillators starts playing a Cantus firmus melody.
 The Online Reactable has a set of Cantus Firmus(CF) among which the user can choose that can be played.
 The user can also choose to this create counterpoints in real-time that fits with the corresponding CF. The user can select the species of these counterpoints and the Online Reactable will generate the new counterpoint with the specified specie.
 The technique of backtracking was essential in our implementation, making it possible to go back and fix choices that would produce a dead end for the counterpoint.
 If the algorithm detects a dead-end, it goes back to a note that has another possibility and chooses randomly from that collection.
 This way it eventually finds a path that works.

 Our goal was to combine the ancient art of Counterpoint and the modern Reactable with modern effects, to produce a new experience for the user.
 The project has been developed for the course of Computer Music Representations and Models for the Music and Acoustic Engineering Master’s degree of the Politecnico di Milano.